shanimal/alivefyi/README.md

 # alivefyi

 A live FYI is a living information network.

+ If you are building an app that wants to provide local information to your users you are a ***user***.

+ If you have information that is relevant to fun things to do, eat, etc, you are a ***provider***.

 ```
 npm i alivefyi --save